Tradegen/algo-trading/README.md

 ## Disclaimer

-These smart contracts have not been audited or deployed yet.
+These smart contracts have not been audited yet.

+This protocol is very expensive to operate on an EVM-compatible blockchain.
+Running a trading bot costs on average 1.5 million gas per call (once per timeframe specified by bot), which can quickly congest the network.
+This protocol is for demonstration purposes only, and will need to run on its own blockchain to be used in production.

-## Docs
+## Documentation

-Docs are available at https://docs.tradegen.io
+To learn more about the Tradegen project, visit the docs at https://docs.tradegen.io.

+This protocol is launched on the Celo blockchain.
+To learn more about Celo, visit their home page: https://celo.org/.

 ## License